warmana/cloudant-docs-fork/docs2017/src/offerings/bluemix.md

 For example,
 assume that your Standard plan instance increases disk usage to 107 GB for half a day (12 hours).
-This change means your instance caused an overflow of 87 GB more than the 20 GB plan allocation, for 12 hours.
+This change means that your instance caused overflow of 87 GB more than the 20 GB plan allocation, for 12 hours.
 Therefore,
 you would be billed an overage charge based on 87 GB x 12 hours = 1044 GB hours for that extra space.